If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 Thus order turns out to equal both truth and justice, because all three equate to promises made and kept.
 We have seen the reactionary end of the slope of order: Henry VIII.
 We then look at the radical end of the slope, for which we will accept three symbols: Haiti, Afghanistan, and San Francisco.

 In Haiti, we see one aspect of life without promises made and kept: poverty, corruption, violence and filth.
 In a word: anarchy.
 Haiti is the product of the persistence of human anarchy, and an excellent symbol because it symbolized exactly the same thing to Carlyle and Froude.
-The latter visited; his observations are here.
-Haiti is far more anarchic than it was in 1888, of course, whose Port-au-Prince is a paradise next to today’s.
+The latter visited; his observations are recorded in his travelogue of the trip, The English in the West Indies; Or, the Bow of Ulysses.
+Haiti is far more anarchic now than it was in 1888, of course, whose Port-au-Prince is a paradise next to today’s.
 Froude gets all enraged because he sees a ditch full of garbage.
 The 19th century’s Haiti is the 21st’s whole Third World.

 Moreover, as Kaplan does not tell you but Carlyle would, the anarchy is indeed coming—to you.
 Because every year, the border between the Third World and the First is a little more porous.
 Here indeed are the seeds of true Ate, though this thorough and Biblical ruin (already taking place in South Africa) may well run another century.
 No one has yet shown me a magic pill that turns a Third Worlder into a First Worlder.